 - Now pour out most of the boiled water, or keep a little bit remain.

-- Check the bottom of kettle if hard stains remain then add 1 Gram Caustic Soda.* (Sodium Hydroxide)
+- Check the bottom of the kettle if hard stains remain then add 1 Gram Caustic Soda.* (Sodium Hydroxide)

 - Always wear kitchen gloves while using any chemical to clean your household items.